robmarkcole/robins-homeassistant-config/README.md

 #### Google Cloud SQL recorder
 I use a Google cloud SQL database as a recorder, as [described here](https://github.com/robmarkcole/HASS-Google-Cloud-SQL).

-#### USB camera with Motion on Hassio
-On another HA instance, I have a motion triggered USB camera using [this HASSIO addon](https://github.com/HerrHofrat/hassio-addons/tree/master/motion).

 #### Bayesian 'in bed' sensor
-My own bayesian 'in bed bayesian sensor' is working nicely now.
+My own bayesian 'in bed bayesian sensor' is working nicely after a lot of experimentation.
 I found that the 'sun below horizon' input wasn't particularly useful, since in the UK at this time of year the sun is setting before 5pm.!
 Instead I'm using a template sensor which is ON at 'late night'.

 ```yaml
 - platform: template